Middleton Grange, New South Wales: Places of worship and culture

 The suburb is home to a prominent Assyrian church, St Zaia Cathedral, which is part of the Ancient Church of the East, an Eastern Christian denomination that follows the East Syriac Rite.
 It was established in 1996.
 The church's liturgical language is in Assyrian Neo-Aramaic and Syriac.

-The Serbian Cultural Club, a Serbian social club, is situated in this suburb.
+The Serbian Cultural Club, a now closed Serbian social club, is situated in this suburb.